With Spicy Chorizo Sausage

 - Combine all marinade ingredients in a good sized container and mix thoroughly.
 Make a few cross slits on the drumsticks and thoroughly coat them with the marinade.
 Cover and refrigerate for at least 30 minutes.

-- Coat or evenly brush a 12-inch round non-stick grill, or skillet with oil and heat over medium high heat.
+- Coat or evenly brush a 12-inch round non-stick skillet with oil and heat over medium high heat.
 Cook the drumsticks or thighs for seven minutes on each side until well browned and almost done.
 Remove, drain and set aside.

-- In the same grill or skillet, cook the chorizo, onions and bell pepper, in the rendered fat.
+- In the same skillet, cook the chorizo, onions and bell pepper, in the rendered fat.
 The chorizo will cook in a few minutes, then the onions and the bell pepper will take the longest cooking time.
 Remove the chorizo, onions and bell pepper and set aside.

 - Heat the rendered fat or the two tablespoons olive oil in a heavy based 12 inch pan.
 Add the cooked chorizo, onions, bell pepper and garlic and cook for one minute.
 Add the rice and continue to cook, stirring, for 3 minutes.